tailhook/verwalter/README.rst

 * Makes decisions in 10 second rounds
 * Takes into account from 0.5 to 60 minutes of historical metrics
 * Checks reachable nodes at each round
-* Uses two phase commit (2PC) to distribute configuration and avoid collisions
+* Uses three phase commit (3PC) to distribute configuration and avoid collisions

 .. _cantal: http://cantal.readthedocs.org